logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/restrictive_permissions.md

 # Limiting AWS permissions

-Hopsworks.ai requires a set of permissions to be able to manage resources in the user’s AWS account.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) requires a set of permissions to be able to manage resources in the user’s AWS account.
 By default, these permissions are set to easily allow a wide range of different configurations and allow us to automate as many steps as possible.
 While we ensure to never access resources we shouldn’t, we do understand that this might not be enough for your organization or security policy.
-This guide explains how to lock down AWS permissions following the IT security policy principle of least privilege allowing Hopsworks.ai to only access resources in a specific VPC.
+This guide explains how to lock down AWS permissions following the IT security policy principle of least privilege allowing [managed.hopsworks.ai](https://managed.hopsworks.ai) to only access resources in a specific VPC.

 ## Limiting the cross-account role permissions

 ### Step 1: Create a VPC

-To restrict Hopsworks.ai from accessing resources outside of a specific VPC, you need to create a new VPC connected to an Internet Gateway.
+To restrict [managed.hopsworks.ai](https://managed.hopsworks.ai) from accessing resources outside of a specific VPC, you need to create a new VPC connected to an Internet Gateway.
 This can be achieved in the AWS Management Console following this guide:
 [Create the VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html#getting-started-create-vpc).
 The option VPC with a `Single Public Subnet` from the Launch VPC Wizard should work out of the box.
-Alternatively, an existing VPC such as the default VPC can be used and Hopsworks.ai will be restricted to this VPC.
+Alternatively, an existing VPC such as the default VPC can be used and [managed.hopsworks.ai](https://managed.hopsworks.ai) will be restricted to this VPC.
 Note the VPC ID of the VPC you want to use for the following steps.

 !!! note